 The errors listed below are a common cause of delay in HMRC's processing of forms P11D.
 Those covered by HMRC's P11D quality standard can cause particular problems - HMRC frequently has to reject and ask for resubmission of forms that contain these errors.
-If you use HMRC's Online End of Year Expenses and Benefits service you are less likely to make these errors.

 Every form P11D must include the following information: